January 12, 2021

 If Jane will not be held accountable for her past crimes, we must bring attention to enforcing laws on the books with obvious changes to DOB policies, and landlords must face criminal charges when Stop Work Orders are levied or when violations are not repaired.
 But the most effective change would be for the Housing Department to mandate a certificate of occupancy registration number on all apartment leases, in all advertisements, and must also be presented to a client by all licensed brokers prior to showing of a rental unit, that connects directly to the Department of Buildings website.
 In real estate sales, escrow cannot close without a valid CO, so why must renters be denied that protective right in this unscrupulous market?

-Additionally, something must fundamentally change to reverse whatever caused America to become a dystopian society where a sexual predator Yale Law grad can become a Supreme Court Judge, a fascist one a US Senator, and a corrupt GWU grad our US Attorney General, without repercussions.
+Additionally, something must fundamentally change to reverse whatever caused America to become a dystopian society where a sexual predator Yale Law grad can become a Supreme Court Judge, a fascist one a US Senator, and a corrupt GW grad our US Attorney General, without repercussions.

 The blame may fall on the fact that ABA Standards are so thin, bordering on meaningless, and lacking of a required ethics education and diversity support.
 Currently, ABA Standard 206 states a law school must accept diverse students and faculty, without a provision to prevent them from traumatic discrimination and harassment from the school, faculty or host university.
 (If that were so, Dean Gerken would have been fired in 2017 for what we now see through Black Lives Matter eyes, as a blatantly racist handling of on-campus race and free-speech matters back then.
 Her racist behavior is now classified as a "Karen," complete with requisite blonde hair.) (purchase a copy of the ABA Standards for Accreditation for $15)

 If there is not already a course of study, it would behoove first-year students to review the ABA Standards, to not only understand their faculty’s minimal obligations, but to also petition changes and clarifications.
 The words “Ethics” and “Integrity” are no where to be found in the ABA Standards, seemingly left to individual law schools to create their own codes.
-Yale has one, but as they do not honor their code of ethics, no one exists to enforce it.
+Yale Law School has one, but as they do not honor their code of ethics, no one exists to enforce it.

 PS- If you wanted to know what it was like having me as a tenant through this episode: my rent was always paid on time.